ashworth3/BatteryClock/README.md

 # Run the install script
 ./install.sh

-# The widget will be at:
+# The widget will be built at:
-.build/release/BatteryClock.pock
+open .build/release/BatteryClock.pock
 ```

 ### Requirements